Why RareMD?

 Challenges of Diagnosing Rare Diseases

-Rare diseases pose challenges for diagnosis due to factors such as lack of awareness among healthcare professionals, similarity of symptoms with more common conditions, limited diagnostic tools, fragmented data, genetic heterogeneity, and geographic disparities in access to healthcare services and expertise.
+Rare diseases are difficult to diagnose due to low awareness among healthcare professionals, symptom overlap with common conditions, limited diagnostic tools, fragmented data, genetic variability, and unequal access to specialized care across regions.

-Our Mission, Vision, Values and Corporate Social Responsibility Initiative.
+Our Mission, Vision, and Rare Social Responsibility Initiative - RSRI.

-RareMD Inc., founded by a former Genzyme executive, is supported by renowned rare disease experts on its board and a passionate team, focused on shortening the time to diagnosis.
+RareMD Inc., founded by a former Genzyme executive, is guided by leading rare disease experts and driven by a passionate team committed to shortening the time to diagnosis.

 MISSION: